jtarbz/capos/README.md

 printf implementation, which has been incredibly useful for debugging.

 # licensing
-This project is licensed under the GNU General Public License Version 3.
+The source code of project is licensed under the GNU General Public License Version 3.
+The arrangement of Megalovania by Toby Fox for the PC motherboard speaker is licensed under CC BY-NC-SA 3.0.